 Quick Snapshot on Ransomware's Elements

 Ransomware is a type of malware that cybercriminals use to prevent users from having access to their network, system, or data.
-Hackers will threaten to run off with this access or data, leaving victims in the lurch and panic; the condition is that a ransom needs to be paid in exchange.
+Hackers will threaten to run off with this access or data, leaving victims in a lurch and panic; the condition is that a ransom needs to be paid in exchange.

 3 Key Elements of Ransomware